pax 3 review

 • It made fresh flower taste superb, something I’d come to realize more later on

-Primary Things I Love About My PAX 3
+4 Features I Love About My PAX 3 Vaporizer

 I vaped exclusively with my PAX for about a year and a half, at which point I started mixing joints in (when on trips), and then live resin 510 cartridges entered my life.

-At that point, things were probably split 40/40/20, being 40% PAX while at home, 40% vape pen when out and about because it was even smaller and easier, and then 20% joints and eddies for when I wanted to get super high.
+At that point, things were probably split 40/40/20, being 40% PAX while at home, 40% vape pen when out and about because it was even smaller and more manageable, and then 20% joints and eddies for when I wanted to get super high.

 Revisiting the PAX, I’m always impressed with the flavor aspect.
 If I had to describe myself as one type of stoner, I would say I’m easily a flavor-chaser.

-I don’t care how high I get, but I lose my shit when I get a uniquely tasty strain, tasty on my nose prior to lighting up and tasty in my mouth on the exhale.
+I don’t care how high I get, but I lose my shit when I get a uniquely tasty strain, tasty on my nose before lighting up and delicious in my mouth on the exhale.

 The PAX 3 delivers the best flavor I’ve ever had.
 I’ll never forget vaping Pruf Cultivar’s Key Lime Pie for the first time; the sheer flavor I hadn’t known existed prior.